LaravelDaily/Laravel-Reservations-Course/course/08 - Homepage.md

 // ...
 ```

-For the Route, I am using [Route Model Binding](https://laravel.com/docs/routing#route-model-binding), meaning we can return a View and pass the activity to it in Controller.
+For the Route, I am using [Route Model Binding](https://laravel.com/docs/routing#route-model-binding), meaning we can return a View and pass the activity to it in the Controller.

 **app/Http/Controllers/ActivityController.php**:
 ```php